LS4GAN/uvcgan4slats/README.md

 # Unpaired Image-to-Image Translation of the `SLATS` dataset with `UVCGAN`

-This repo documents the application of the UNet Vision Transformer cycle-consistent GAN, or `UVCGAN` ([Paper][uvcgan_paper], [repo][uvcgan_repo]), to the scientific dataset `SLATS` from neutrino experiment simulation.
-More detail about the project can be found in the [`UVCGAN4SLATS` paper][uvcgan4slats_paper]: _Unsupervised Domain Transfer for Science: Exploring Deep Learning Methods for Translation between LArTPC Detector Simulations with Differing Response Models_.
+This repo documents the application of the UNet Vision Transformer cycle- consistent GAN, or `UVCGAN` ([Paper][uvcgan_paper], [repo][uvcgan_repo]), to the scientific dataset `SLATS` from neutrino experiment simulation.
+More detail about the project can be found in the
+[`UVCGAN4SLATS` paper][uvcgan4slats_paper]: _Unsupervised Domain Transfer for
+Science: Exploring Deep Learning Methods for Translation between LArTPC Detector Simulations with Differing Response Models_.

-In this readme file, we will describe how to [apply `UVCGAN` to the `SLATS` dataset](#run-inference-with-pretrained-translators).
-We will also give a tutorial on how to [apply `UVCGAN` to generic datasets](#train-your-own-model).
+In this readme file, we will describe how to apply `UVCGAN` to the `SLATS` dataset ([link](#run-inference-with-pretrained-translators)).
+We will also give a tutorial on how to apply `UVCGAN` to generic datasets ([link](#train-your-own-model)).
 Please don't hesitate to contact us if you encounter any challenges when applying `UVCGAN` to your work.

 The dataset, **Simple Liquid Argon Track Samples (`SLATS`)** was created from simulated neutrino experiments.
-It has two domains, each representing a specific detector response that simulates what would occur in a Liquid Argon Time-Projection Chamber (LArTPC).
+It has two domains, each representing a specific detector response that simulates what would occur in a Liquid Argon Time- Projection Chamber (LArTPC).
 Unlike typical natural image datasets such as CelebA and AFHQ used for unpaired I2I translation algorithm training, `SLATS` is a paired dataset.
 Nevertheless, the data can be loaded in an unpaired manner to train an unpaired translation algorithm.
 The pairedness of the dataset facilitates the evaluation of a neural translator's performance by comparing a translation directly to its intended target.
 This is particularly useful in scientific experiments where unambiguous translator operation is crucial.

 ## :tada::tada:Anoucements:tada::tada:
 We have released a new and improved version of `UVCGAN` -- `UVCGANv2` -- that delivers outstanding results on photographic datasets (CelebA-HQ and AFHQ).
-You don't want to miss out on this upgrade, so go ahead and check it out! ([paper][uvcgan2_paper], [repo][uvcgan2_repo])
+You don't want to miss out on this upgrade, so go ahead and check it out!
+([paper][uvcgan2_paper], [repo][uvcgan2_repo])

 # Installation and requirements